Head On (1998 film)

 Head On is a 1998 Australian LGBT-related romantic drama film directed by Ana Kokkinos, who wrote the screenplay with Andrew Bovell and Mira Robertson.
-The film is based on the 1995 novel Loaded, and written by Christos Tsiolkas.
-The film stars Alex Dimitriades, Paul Capsis, Julian Garner and Tony Nikolakopoulos.
-The film tells the story of Ari, a 19-year-old homosexual Greek-Australian living in St. Kilda, Melbourne.
-The film gained notoriety upon its release for its sexual explicitness, including a graphic masturbation scene performed by Dimitriades and numerous sex scenes.
-The film received mixed reviews from critics, with positive reviewers praising its stark realism, the lead performance by Dimitriades and the uncompromising subject matter.
+The film is based on the 1995 novel Loaded by Christos Tsiolkas.
+The film stars Alex Dimitriades, Paul Capsis, Elena Mandalis and Damien Fotiou.
+The film tells the story of Ari (Dimitriades), a dissolute 19-year-old second generation Greek-Australian in Melbourne.
+Ari is caught between his conservative Greek background and modern Australia, amid his homosexual desire.